claire-era/Pedigree-Verification/README.md

 This is a CLI based Java ARchive (.JAR) file for verifying progenies.
-This is made for the [International Rice Research Institute](http://irri.org/) for the internship project, <br><strong>Pedigree Verification.</strong>
+This is made for the [International Rice Research Institute](http://irri.org/) for the internship project, <strong>Pedigree Verification.</strong>

 ## Table of Contents